D-Whipp/jQuerySnakeGame/README.md

 ## This game is a work in progress

+This repository was originally kept in another repository: [jQuery BtoA](https://github.com/D-Whipp/jQueryBtoA).\
+[jQuery BtoA](https://github.com/D-Whipp/jQueryBtoA) follows a Udemy Course I completed.
+Once complete, I began developing this snake game to see the impact that course had on my understanding of jQuery.

 ### Currently I've accomplished

 - Starting the game with the Snake in the top left corner